ianhi/GLRM-1/README.md

 This project provides a GLRM object for automatically computing factors X and Y, decoding XY back into the appropriate domain, and imputing missing entries.

-## Installation
+~~## Installation
-python setup.py install
+python setup.py install~~
+# N.B. below here may have been changed by me.
+I'll update when I've stabilized.

 ## Basic usage
 The source code for similar problems can be found in the 'examples' folder.